CamilleMorlighem/histo3d/README.md

 * The [convex decomposition implementation](https://github.com/wsilva32/poly_decomp.py) of Silva (2016);
 * The turning function [MATLAB implementation](https://github.com/matan2050/TFMatcher) of Weissbuch (2017).

-When using this code in a scientific context, please cite the following MSc thesis: http://resolver.tudelft.nl/uuid:0889e498-cdd6-4a19-bbcb-d3fb189560e1
+When using this code in a scientific context, please cite the following paper:

+Morlighem, C., Labetski, A. & Ledoux, H. Reconstructing historical 3D city models.
+Urban Info 1, 11 (2022). https://doi.org/10.1007/s44212-022-00011-3